yatesco/seafile-docs/README.md

 # Introduction

-Seafile is an open source cloud storage system with advanced support for file syncing, privacy protection and teamwork.
+Seafile is an open source cloud storage system with file encryption and group sharing.

 Collections of files are called libraries, and each library can be synced separately.
 A library can be encrypted with a user chosen password.
 This